 Warm-up: Begin in Balasana (Child’s Pose) for 1 minute (10–15 breaths)

 From Adho Mukha Svanasana (Downward-Facing Dog Pose), bring your left foot forward between your hands and lower your right knee to the floor.
 Walk your left foot to the outer edge of your mat and place your elbows or forearms on a block or the floor.
-Remain for 10–15 breaths.
+Remain here for 1 minute or 10-15 breaths.
 Repeat on the second side.

-Lower to your belly.
-If you prefer, place a folded blanket beneath your hips.
-Clasp your hands behind your back or, if you have tight shoulders, lift your arms toward your ears with your elbows bent.
+Lower yourself and come to lying on your belly with your feet about hip-distance apart.
+If you prefer extra cushioning, place a folded blanket beneath your hips.
+Clasp your hands behind your back or, if you have tight shoulders, bend your elbows and lift your arms toward your ears.
 Exhale and press the tops of your feet into the floor.
-Inhale as you lift your chest and arms.
+Inhale as you lift your chest and arms into Locust Pose.
 Gaze forward and slightly down.
-Remain for 10–15 breaths.
-Release your hands to the mat beneath your shoulders, inhale and push to hands and knees, and exhale as you push back to Downward-Facing Dog.
+Remain here for 1 minute or 10-15 breaths.
+Release your hands beneath your shoulders, inhale, and push yourself up to hands and knees.
+Exhale as you push back to Downward-Facing Dog.

-From Downard-Facing Dog, walk your feet to your hands.
-Shift your feet hip-width apart, or even a little wider, and bring a slight bend to your knees.
-Loosely hold opposite elbows, keeping a relaxed grip in your hands, or let your hands rest alongside your feet.
-Exhale and lengthen down, letting the top of your head fall toward the mat.
-Remain here for 10–15 breaths.
+Stand with your feet hip-width apart or a little wider, bring a slight bend to your knees, and hinge at your hips to fold forward in Standing Forward Bend.
+Loosely hold opposite elbows, keeping a relaxed grip, or let your hands rest alongside your feet.
+Exhale and lengthen through your back, allowing your neck and shoulders to relax and your head to lower toward the mat.
+Remain here for 1 minute or 10-15 breaths.
 Release your hands to the mat, press down through your feet, inhale, and slowly rise to standing.

-Step your feet so they’re about 4 to 5 feet apart with your toes angled slightly inward.
+Stand and turn to face the long side of your mat.
+Step your feet wide apart with your toes angled slightly inward.
 Inhale and lift your chest.
-Exhale and slowly fold forward from your hips, spreading your arms wide and relating your fingertips onto the mat with your elbows bent.
-If you prefer a more active pose, take prayer hands behind or back.
-If you prefer a more restful pose, rest the top of your head on a block or a stack of books to help release tension.
-Remain here for 10–15 breaths.
+Exhale and slowly fold forward from your hips, resting your fingertips on the mat beneath your shoulders in Wide-Legged Standing Forward Bend.
+If you prefer a more active stretch for your upper body, take reverse prayer hands behind your back.
+If you prefer a more restful pose, rest the top of your head on a block or a stack of books to help release tension in your neck and shoulders.
+Remain here for 10-15 breaths or 1 minute.
 To come out of the pose, press down through your feet, inhale, and slowly rise to standing.